cvanea/PAID/README.md

 The front end will update as your conversation progresses.
 The conversation tabs lets you start and stop interaction with the voice agent and shows you your conversation history.
 The design tab contains your evolving design spec and can be force refreshed.
 There's a button to download the current design spec which will generate an md file.
+All data is stored in a local sqlite database.

 ## License